 Engrossing documentary about a seemingly ordinary Long Island family that fell apart in 1988 after patriarch Arnold Friedman was caught with child pornography and was subsequently arrested – along with his 18-year-old son, Jesse – for several counts of child molestation.
 (Arnold taught computers to a number of preteen boys for a couple of years.)

 Capturing the Friedmans is less an account of the events than a Rashomon-like examination of the subjectivity of personal experience: how one person's truth is another person's lie.
 Adding another layer of reality – or surreality – are the home movies that Arnold's oldest son David shot before, during, and after the trial.

-Andrew Jarecki - who, as a trivial aside, also invented Moviefone - proves himself an adept documentary filmmaker: his film brings up as many questions about family, sexuality, and the legal system as it answers, and there are more twists and turns than in a Hitchcock picture.
-In the end you start wondering just what is the truth behind this horrible crime, or if there is such a thing as "one" truth to measure.
-My own feelings are that Arnold and Jesse Friedman were probably unjustly accused, but there are enough disturbing details to throw that situation into a more cosmic sense of guilt and justice.
+Director Jarecki – who, as a trivial aside, also invented Moviefone – proves himself an adept documentarian: his film raises several questions about family, sexuality, and the legal system, and there are more twists and turns than a Hitchcock picture.
+In the end you start wondering just what was the truth behind this horrible crime, or if there even is such a thing as "a" truth.
+My own feelings are that Arnold and Jesse Friedman were probably unjustly accused, but that there are enough disturbing details in their lives to lend their situation a sort of karmic justice.
 A fascinating family portrait, well worth seeing.